tomburgoyne/cross_browser_webdriverio/readme.md

 3. Edit `reporters` property if you want to set to use a specific reporter (the default is the 'spec' reporter)
 4. Browser capabilities (`capabilities`) can be edited in the `./browserConfig` folder (rather than directly in the `wdio.conf.js` file).
 This allows you to define the browsers you wish your tests to run on.
 The default is Chrome (headless), Firefox (headless) and Internet Explorer 11 (32 bit) and MS Edge (legacy)

 Note - browser drivers are downloaded automatically at the point of first running your tests and not during the `npm install` step (in case you were wondering).
+This is via the `selenium-standalone-service`.

 ### Internet Explorer 11 setup/support (32 bit)